kevando/missiles-game/Documentation/DEVELOPER.md

 ##### componentWillMount()
 componentWillMount() is invoked immediately before mounting occurs.
 It is called before render(), therefore setting state in this method will not trigger a re-rendering.
 Avoid introducing any side-effects or subscriptions in this method.

-This is the only lifecycle hook called on server rendering.
-Generally, we recommend using the constructor() instead.

 ##### componentDidMount()
 componentDidMount()